-Concentrations of Credit Risk: At June 30, 2022 and 2021, deposits were insured by the Federal Deposit Insurance Corporation (FDIC) up to \$250,000 per financial institution.
+Concentrations of Credit Risk: At June 30, 2023 and 2022, deposits were insured by the Federal Deposit Insurance Corporation (FDIC) up to \$250,000 per financial institution.
 The School maintains cash balances at several financial institutions and at times, the balances exceed the insured amounts.

 Pledge receivables are from individuals, corporations, and foundations.
 The School believes its credit risk related to these receivables is limited due to the nature of its donors.
+As of June 30, 2023, one donor accounted for 81% of pledges receivable.
 As of June 30, 2022, one donor accounted for 71% of pledge receivables and one donor accounted for 21% of grants and contributions.
-As of June 30, 2021, one donor accounted for 68% of pledge receivables and two donors accounted for 42% of grants and contributions.